BOTCoinNetwork/botcoin/docs/fees.rst

 price.
 Note that this filtering is done at the service layer, so it will not prevent other nodes from including cheaper transactions.

-Tenom Denominations
+BOC Denominations
 -------------------

-Internally EVM-Lite balances, values and gas prices are denominated in ``Attom``.
-All user interactions are denoted in Tenom.
-There are ``10^18`` attoms in one Tenom.
+Internally BVM balances, values and gas prices are denominated in ``Attom``.
+All user interactions are denoted in BOC.
+There are ``10^18`` attoms in one BOC.

-The Tenom symbol is: Ŧ although for user entry a capital T would usually be used.
+The BOC symbol is: BOC although for user entry a capital BOC would usually be used.

 SI Prefixes: